 - for the packaging teams, who are mobilised through an eco-design approach to packaging components and transport packaging (reduction of weight, optimisation, reuse, etc.) aimed at reducing waste starting with the design of packaging; - for the purchasing teams, privileged contacts with suppliers, with the aim of optimising packaging used for the transport of raw materials and packaging components received in the Group's plants, a major source of waste.
-The development of the wall-to-wall approach (production of packaging items close to the Group's production facilities) is the CDP, an important, independent not-for-profit organisation that promotes transparency and environmental information reporting on several issues: climate change, water, deforestation, etc.
+The development of the wall-to-wall approach (production of packaging items close to the Group's production facilities) is a particularly effective means of reducing waste related to the supply of components at the source;